top of page

 Theo McLaren_Don River Valley 4_12x16x1.jpg

-I work mostly in water media - watercolour, fluid acrylics and monoprinting.
+I work mostly in water media - watercolour, fluid acrylics, inks and monoprinting.
 A monoprint is spontaneous - combining printmaking, painting and drawing.
-Only one unique print is made from each pressing.
+The effects are always a surprise!

 I enjoy plein air (in the air) painting.
 It means I have to react and work quickly, to capture the essence before the light changes.